NxPKG/khulnasoft-docs/content/byoip/concepts/loa.md

 # Letter of Agency (LOA)

-A Letter of Agency (LOA) - sometimes referred to as a Letter of Authorization - is a document that authorizes Cloudflare to announce a prefix(es) on behalf of another entity.
-The LOA is required by Cloudflare's transit providers so they can accept the routes Cloudflare advertises on behalf of another entity.
+A Letter of Agency (LOA) - sometimes referred to as a Letter of Authorization - is a document that authorizes Khulnasoft to announce a prefix(es) on behalf of another entity.
+The LOA is required by Khulnasoft's transit providers so they can accept the routes Khulnasoft advertises on behalf of another entity.

-The letter must contain both the prefixes you are authorizing Cloudflare to announce and which ASN they will be announced under.
-Cloudflare can announce a prefix under your ASN or you can use Cloudflare's ASN, which is AS 209242.
+The letter must contain both the prefixes you are authorizing Khulnasoft to announce and which ASN they will be announced under.
+Khulnasoft can announce a prefix under your ASN or you can use Khulnasoft's ASN, which is AS 209242.

 {{<Aside type="note" header="Note">}}